kotatopotato/holybeast/README.md

 # holybeast

 A repo for HBO.
-Initially using for .elf collaboration and future Unity assets
+Initially using for .elf collaboration and future Unity assets.